Putting money where it matters most

-In collaboration with Accenture, Fjord worked to help Save the Children reimagine a path toward a sustainable livelihood for young people in socioeconomically challenged areas of Sweden, whose development is hindered by racial prejudice and economic instability.
+Our first steps were to help Save the Children with their ambition to reimagine the path toward a sustainable livelihood for young people in socioeconomically challenged areas of Sweden, whose development is hindered by racial prejudice and economic instability.
 Together with Save the Children and Accenture, we presented a journey map that reveals the key moments where Save The Children can support, guide and intervene on behalf of young people from grade school through to continued education.